-One of the stars of Australian fiction, Monica McInerney is the Australian-born Dublin-based Monica McInerney is the author of the best-selling novels The Godmothers, The Trip of a Lifetime, Hello from the Gillespies, The House of Memories, Lola’s Secret, At Home with the Templetons, Those Faraday Girls (The Faraday Girls in the USA), Family Baggage, The Alphabet Sisters, Spin the Bottle (Greetings from Somewhere Else in the USA), Upside Down Inside Out and A Taste for It, the novella Odd One Out and a short story collection All Together Now, published internationally and in translation in more than 12 languages.
+One of the stars of Australian fiction, Monica McInerney is the Australian-born Dublin-based author of the best-selling novels The Godmothers, The Trip of a Lifetime, Hello from the Gillespies, The House of Memories, Lola’s Secret, At Home with the Templetons, Those Faraday Girls (The Faraday Girls in the USA), Family Baggage, The Alphabet Sisters, Spin the Bottle (Greetings from Somewhere Else in the USA), Upside Down Inside Out, A Taste for It, and a short story collection All Together Now including the novella Odd One Out – published internationally and in translation in more than 12 languages.
 Her articles and short stories have appeared in newspapers, magazines and anthologies in Australia, the UK and Ireland.
 Her first children’s book, Marcie Gill and the Caravan Park Cat, will be published in Australia by Puffin Books on November 2 2021.